 Which type of teacher will you become?

 If you want a career you can feel good about at the end of each day, week and year, you’re headed in the right direction with your draw toward teaching.
 Think of the legacy you’ll leave over a lifetime as an educator: the hundreds of students who came through your classrooms, the thousands of ways you inspired them and the numerous ways they impacted you in return.

 All types of teachers can play a dramatic role in the lives of their students, leaving impressions in both small and big ways.
 Which type of teacher do you think you’d like to become?
-Be sure to check out The College of St. Scholastica’s School of Education page to learn more about how you can get started on a lifetime of transforming young lives through a rewarding career in teaching.
+Be sure to check out The College of St. Scholastica’s Stender School of Leadership, Business and Professional Studies page to learn more about how you can get started on a lifetime of transforming young lives through a rewarding career in teaching.

 Receive Program Info and Financial Aid Options